-- Document the geo-referenced field boundary and data collected that was processed and analyzed as a GIS layer or layers to generate nutrient or soil amendment recommendations. - Document the nutrient recommendation guidance and recommendation equations used to convert the GIS base data layer or layers to a nutrient source material recommendation GIS layer or layers.

-- Document if a variable rate nutrient or soil amendment application was made. - Provide application records per management zone or as applied map within individual field boundaries (or electronic records) documenting source, timing, method, and rate of all applications that resulted from use of the precision agriculture process for nutrient or soil amendment applications. - Maintain the electronic records of the GIS data layers and nutrient applications for at least 5 years.
+- Geo-referenced field boundary and data collected that was processed and analyzed as a GIS layer or layers to generate nutrient or soil amendment recommendations per management zone.
+Must include site-specific yield maps using soils data, current soil test results, and a yield monitoring system with GPS receiver to correlate field location with yield. - Nutrient recommendation guidance and recommendation equations used to convert the GIS base data layer or layers to a nutrient source material recommendation GIS layer or layers. - After implementation, provide application records per management zone or as applied map within individual field boundaries (or electronic records) documenting source, timing, method, and rate of all nutrient or soil amendmentapplications.

-If increases in soil phosphorus levels are expected (i.e., when N-based rates are used), the nutrient management plan must document:
+If increases in soil P levels are expected above an agronomic level (i.e., when N-based rates are used), document:

-- the soil phosphorus levels at which it is desirable to convert to phosphorus based planning, - the potential plan for soil test phosphorus drawdown from the production and harvesting of crops, and - management activities or techniques used to reduce the potential for phosphorus transport and loss, - for AFOs, a quantification of manure produced in excess of crop nutrient requirements, and - a long-term strategy and proposed implementation timeline for reducing soil P to levels that protect water quality,
+- Soil P levels at which it is desirable to convert to P-based planning. - A long-term strategy and proposed implementation timeline for soil test P drawdown from the production and harvesting of crops. - Management activities or techniques used to reduce the potential for P transport and loss. - For AFOs, a quantification of manure produced in excess of crop nutrient requirements.